juripero/ryft-server/docs/restapi.md

 ```

 But this format is not efficient for cluster nodes communication.
 We cannot decode JSON object
-until whole data will be received.
+until whole data is received.
 So we use "stream" format here - a sequence of JSON "tag-object" pairs
-to be able to decode input data of the fly:
+to be able to decode input data on the fly:

 ```{.json}
 "rec"